28 Nosler Ballistics From All Major Ammunition Manufacturers

 28 Nosler Effective Range

-When the 28 Nosler was a new cartridge, it and other Nosler cartridges were touted for pushing the limits of long-range big-game hunting because they could reach distances that only magnum cartridges were thought to reach while ethically harvesting game animals.
+When the 28 Nosler was a new cartridge, it and other Nosler cartridges were touted for pushing the limits of long-range big-game hunting.
+They could reach distances that only magnum cartridges were thought capable of and ethically harvesting game animals.

 In the hands of a capable marksman, the 28 Nosler has a maximum effective range of over 1,000 yards.
-The average shooter's maximum range is typically 800 yards out of their Savage bolt-action hunting rifle.
+The average shooter's maximum range is typically 800 yards.

 How Do 28 Nosler Ballistics Compare to Other Long-Range Rifle Cartridges?